 Below, let’s get into the exact regimen you should be following for your Dry Skin:

-- Serum: Try to lean towards Retinol Serums in your oily skin regimen about five nights a week, no more.
+Serum: Try to lean towards Retinol Serums in your dry skin regimen about five nights a week, no more.
 Serums have smaller molecules to better penetrate the skin.

 >>>Check out all products Reviews on BeautyShortcutips